 Appliances from RESIDENTIAL sources can be dropped for recycling free of charge at any County Refuse Transfer Station (except Lihue TS).
 Appliances include refrigerators, washers, dryers, microwaves, stoves, water heaters, air conditioners, etc. If you’re in the Lihue area, you must take your appliance to the Puhi Metals Recycling Facility- operated by Resource Recovery Solutions, located on the right side of the street on Puhi Road past the industrial area.
 The facility is open Mon.-Sat.
 8:00 am – 4:00 pm; phone – 245-6919.
 Appliances from commercial sources must go to Puhi Metals, where they will be assessed a $20 disposal fee.
 Please remove all food items prior to recycling.
 Mechanical fluids and refrigerants not need be drained from appliances.
 Usable appliances could be donated to thrift stores and/or repairable appliances could be taken to Recycled Appliances, call Tashi at 823-0949.

-Commercial haulers are required to dispose of depressurized tanks at the Puhi Metals Recycling Facility.
-Propane Tanks of all sizes are accepted at the Puhi Metals Facility if, and only if, the valve has been removed so that it can be visually determined that there are absolutely no fluids contained within the cylinder.
-Please refer to the Yellow Pages under the heading "Gas-Liquefied Petroleum Bottled and Bulk Retail," for companies that can perform the service of depressurizing propane tanks.
+BUSINESSES: Commercial haulers are required to dispose of depressurized tanks at the Puhi Metals Recycling Facility.
+Propane Tanks of all sizes are accepted free of charge at the Puhi Metals Facility if the valve has been removed so that it can be visually determined that there are absolutely no fluids contained within the cylinder.
+Note - do not attempt to remove valves yourself.
+Valve removal should be conducted by trained professionals only.
+Puhi Metals will accept tanks with valves for a fee.

 If the paint is still in good condition and more than half full, you can donate it for reuse to Habitat for Humanity in Hanapepe.
 They can be reached at 335-6105.
 If it is dried up, it can be thrown in your regular trash.
 If it is Latex paint, old and in liquid form, it is non-toxic and must be thrown in the regular trash once it is solidified.
 To solidify the paint, pour it onto newspaper or cardboard in a well-ventilated area and let dry, or absorb the paint using shredded newspaper, kitty litter, or shredded rags.
 If the paint is Oil Based, old and in liquid form, it can be taken to our annual Household Hazardous Waste collection event (call the County Recycling Office to be added to contact list at 241-4841), or disposed in the regular trash like latex paint once solidified.
 Old paint cans can be taken to Puhi Metals Recycling Facility where the metal will be recycled.